Wooden spoon (award): At the University of Cambridge

 The spoons themselves, actually made of wood, grew larger, and in latter years measured up to five feet long.
 By tradition, they were dangled in a teasing way from the upstairs balcony in the Senate House, in front of the recipient as he came before the Vice-Chancellor to receive his degree, at least until 1875 when the practice was specifically banned by the university.

 The lowest placed students earning a second-class (senior optime) or first-class degree (wrangler) were sometimes known as the "silver spoon" and "golden spoon" respectively.
 In contrast, the highest-scoring male student was named the "senior wrangler".

 Students unfortunate enough to place below the wooden spoon, by achieving only an Ordinary degree, were given a variety of names depending on their number.
 In the 1860s about three-quarters of the roughly 400 candidates did not score enough to be awarded honours, and were known as poll men.

 The custom dates back at least to the late 18th century, being recorded in 1803, and continued until 1909.
 From 1910 onwards the results have been given in alphabetical rather than score order, and so it is now impossible to tell who has come last, unless there is only one person in the lowest class.

+Some wooden spoon recipients went on to become infamous, occasionally causing costly miscalculations within their careers.